-Gather program materials, deadlines and instructions from your www.vapta.org.
+Gather program materials, deadlines and instructions from your state PTA.
 Customize your checklist to organize tasks and schedule local program deadlines.

 - National Arts in Education Week (Sept.
-8-14, 2019) is the perfect time to kick-off your program and announce the program's theme: Look Within.
+13-19, 2019) is the perfect time to kick-off your program and announce the program's theme: I Matter Because....
 Share your program kick-off activities with thousands of program leaders across the country using #PTAReflections and #ArtsEdWeek on social media. - National Arts and Humanities Month (October) is the perfect time for PTA to offer time, space and materials for students to participate in the arts.
 Share your support of family arts events, student clubs and visiting artists using #PTAReflections and #ShowYourArt.